Fred Agbedi

 He was Bayelsa State chairman of People's Democratic Party, PDP during the term of Goodluck Jonathan as Governor of the state until 2007.
 In 2011 and 2019, Agbedi made unsuccessful attempts to be the governor of oil rich state of Bayelsa nicknamed “The creek Haven”.

 Early life and education

-Agbedi was born in Aghoro, a coastal community in Ekeremor Local Government Area of Bayelsa.
+Agbedi was born on 20 February 1960 in Aghoro, a coastal community in Ekeremor Local Government Area of Bayelsa.
 He attended State School, Aghoro, and Oproza Grammar School, Patani for his primary and secondary school education.
 He earned Nigeria Certificate in Education (NCE), majoring in English and History from College of Education, Warri, Delta State.
 He holds Bachelor of Education (B. Ed) in English from University of Port Harcourt and masters (M. Sc) in Public Administration from University of Abuja.

 Agbedi, a professional teacher excelled in his career and rose to higher ranks of Confidential Secretary to the Secretary, Local Teaching Service Committee, Pay Officer.
 Agbedi was a member, Adhoc Committee on Verification of Primary/Post Primary School Teachers, and was Confidential Secretary to the Military Panel on Screening and Verification of staff of Burutu LGA, Delta State.
 He left public service for private business in the mid-80s.